It doesn't matter if you're into knitting, sports, or development-related topics. Blogging can be for everyone.

-It's super important to promote your blog in the best way you can.
-For me, it works best via my own newsletter and Twitter.
-But also think about Hashnode and Dev.to, you can promote your articles there super easy.
+Promoting your blog in the best way possible is super important.
+For me, it works best via my newsletter and Twitter.
+But also think about Hashnode and Dev.to.
+You can promote your articles there super easily.

 When sharing your articles, be aware of how people receive them.
-Does it look "spammy", does it help people?
-There really isn't a proper good or false there, but just be aware of how you position your blog.
+Does it look "spammy"?
+Does it help people?
+There isn't a proper good or false, but be aware of how you position your blog.

 A super important tip, the first article will most likely suck, and even the second, third, etc. You will only improve by actually doing something.
 Gathering feedback, listening to your readers, and improving with that valuable information.

 Start writing!
-Don't wait till you have the perfect article or build your own blog from scratch.
+Don't wait till you have the perfect article or build your blog from scratch.

 Just write your first article, do a spellcheck and publish it!
 You can also go back and improve it.

-With that said, drop your blog in a tweet to me, I can't wait to read it!
+That said, drop your blog in a tweet to me.
+I can't wait to read it!